IBM-Cloud/vpc-instance-extension/README.md

-# Extend VPC resources with Cloud Functions and Activity tracker with LogDNA
+# Extend VPC resources with Cloud Functions and Cloud Activity tracker

 This sample shows how to automatically assign a floating IP to a newly created VSI by monitoring Activity Tracker events and using Cloud Functions to interact with the VPC API.

-- You will use the IBM Cloud Activity Tracker with LogDNA service to track how users and applications interact with IBM Cloud Virtual Private Cloud (VPC).
+- You will use the IBM Cloud Activity Tracker service to track how users and applications interact with IBM Cloud Virtual Private Cloud (VPC).
-- You will create a view and an alert on Activity Tracker with LogDNA filtering VSI creation logs.
+- You will create a view and an alert on Activity Tracker  filtering VSI creation logs.
 - The logs are then passed to Cloud functions Python action as JSON.
 The action then  reserves a floating IP to the newly provisioned VSI(instance) using the instance ID in the passed JSON.

-[IBM Cloud Activity Tracker with LogDNA](https://cloud.ibm.com/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-getting-started) records user-initiated activities that change the state of a service in IBM Cloud. **In addition, you can be alerted about events as they happen.** In simply words, the services logs lines associated with changes(events) to the cloud and alerts on matching log lines.
+[IBM Cloud Activity Tracker](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-getting-started) records user-initiated activities that change the state of a service in IBM Cloud. **In addition, you can be alerted about events as they happen.** In simply words, the services logs lines associated with changes(events) to the cloud and alerts on matching log lines.

 With [IBM Cloud Functions](https://cloud.ibm.com/functions/), you can use your favorite programming language to write lightweight code that runs app logic in a scalable way.
 You can run code in response to IBM Cloud services and third-party events. **A web action is accessible through a REST interface without the need for credentials.**